wadelab/flyCode/readme.txt

 This is a readme file - we want one of these in each dir.
 For now I have this just to learn more about git...
 ARW 07/02/2018

+Now I have edited it on the web.
+Then I can 'pull' the edit...